jrnold/r4ds-exercise-solutions/docs/visualize.md

 <img src="visualize_files/figure-html/unnamed-chunk-6-1.png" width="70%" style="display: block; margin: auto;" />

-5. What happens if you make a scatterplot of `class` vs `drv`.
+5. What happens if you make a  of `class` vs `drv`.
 Why is the plot not useful?

 ```r